lgreco/cdp/docs/source/shared/groundRules.rst

 * Skipped or missed assignments are also a warning sign.
 In some cases, circumstances beyond your control may force you to miss an assignment.
 This is understandable.
 The course is designed in a way that allows you to recover from a few missed assessments.
 If you miss more than 3 assignments, recovery may not be possible.

 * Come to class and take notes.
 Form or join a study group comprising fellow students.
+(Attendance is required).

 * If, for any reason, you need to be absent from class, let me know in advance.
 I don't need to know the reason, but I need to know about the duration of your absense.
+Everyone is expected to miss a class meeting now and then.
+Missing more than 10% of the class meetings in a term will have a serious impact on your final grade.
+Missing more, will have a detrimental impact.
+Coming to class 5 or more minutes late or leaving 5 or more minutes early counts as a missed class.

 * Check your official Loyola email at least daily and absolutely an hour before class meetings.